scitools-classroom/scipy-2018-cartopy-tutorial/README.md

 Please see the [dependency requirements](requirements.txt) for a list of packages needed to participate in this tutorial.

+Of significant note is that this tutorial is only designed for Python 3.6 or greater.
+Whilst most of the tools are available for earlier versions of Python, the tutorial itself isn't (and will never be).

 ## Conda

 Conda is the recommended tool for installing the dependencies of this tutorial.